SS Uganda (1952): Triton

 On 29 April 1986 the Triton Shipping Company of St Vincent bought Uganda and renamed her Triton.
 With a crew of 21 she left the Fal on 20 May and anchored off Kaohsiung in Taiwan on 15 July to await breaking.
 On 22 August Typhoon Wayne drove her ashore.
 She was still ashore on her side in March 1992, but has since been broken up.

 In popular culture

-In 1970 Uganda was used in the Children Foundation Film All at Sea.
+In 1970 Uganda was used in the Children's Film Foundation film All at Sea.